Splatzie/Splatzie-commissions/README.md

 * you must follow every requested third party asset's policies

-* if you request the final product's .unitypackage file, you will require to own all the paid for assets
+* if you request the final product's ".unitypackage" file, you will require to own all the paid for assets

 ### Paying